 In no uncertain terms, the dying thief believed the gospel.
 He believed that Jesus was the Son of God and that He died for sinners and would rise again.

-I was tempted to say, “Yes, if they really mean it.”
+GRACE IN ACTIONI was tempted to say, Yes, if they really mean it.
 But instead, I picked up the Bible and led him to the story of the dying thieves (Lk.
 23:39-43).
-It’s one of the most dramatic and heart-warming stories to illustrate the gospel of grace, and provide an important lesson on faith.
+Its one of the most dramatic and heart-warming stories to illustrate the gospel of grace, and provide an important lesson on faith.

 The passage is about two criminals who were being crucified along with Christ.
 Both asked Him for help, but only one received it.
-Both “prayed” to be “saved” – but only one made it into Paradise.
+Both prayed to be saved – but only one made it into Paradise.
 What was the difference?
 Their faith.
 One believed in Christ and the other did not.

 At first glance, it would appear that the one thief was saved by his prayer.
 But a closer examination of the text reveals he was saved like everyone else – by faith alone, in Christ alone.
 His prayer was prompted by what he believed about Christ.
 It was simply an expression of his faith.
 He believed on Christ as Savior and showed it by calling to Him for salvation.